Develatio/django-walletpass/README.md

 django-walletpass
 ===============

-This application implements the specified API for passbook webservices.
-It handles pass registration, updates and logging.
-It may be easily plugged to you django application by just adding the installed app and importing the urls.
-It is based on Apple's specification and Mattt's rails example
+This application implements the creation of **signed .pkpass** files and **API endpoints** for pass registration, updates and logging.

-> If you need to create passes (.pkpass files) in python you should check http.//github.com/devartis/passbook.

 Requirements
 ============

 - Django 2.*
+- openssl (for .pkpass sign with pyca/cryptography C bindings)

 Getting Started
 ===============

 ```
-$ pip install django-walletpassv
+$ pip install django-walletpass
 ```

 Add 'django_walletpass' to you installed apps in the settings.py file.

-To use push notifications you need to specify the path to your certificate and key files in your settings.py file.
+Load the content of your certificates in your settings.py file.
+This is a good place to use your secrets strategy, just remember that the content of `WALLETPASS_CERTIFICATES_P12` and `WALLETPASS_CERTIFICATES_P12_PASSWORD` should be in `bytes` format.

 ```
-WALLETPASS_CERT = '/home/faramendi/my-site/cert.pem'
+# Your Certificates.p12 content in bytes format
+WALLETPASS_CERTIFICATES_P12 = open('path/to/your/Certificates.p12', 'rb').read()

+# The password for Certificates.p12 (None if isn't protected)
-WALLETPASS_CERT_KEY = '/home/faramendi/my-site/key-nopass.pem'
+WALLETPASS_CERTIFICATES_P12_PASSWORD = "mypassword"
 ```

 You should also import the urls in your site urls.
 ```